Compute

 To simplify operations, ModelArts provides quick review so that you can batch review and modify labeled data.

 1. Log in to the ModelArts management console.
-In the navigation pane, choose Data Management > Label Data.
+In the navigation pane, choose Data Preparation > Label Data.
 On the My Creations tab page, select the target labeling job type from the All types drop-down list in the upper right corner.
 (Only object detection and image segmentation support quick review.)

 2. In the labeling job list, click the target labeling job.
 The labeling details page is displayed.